Mākena State Park

 Oneʻuli Beach or Naupaka Beach is a black sand beach on the northern end of the park, closest to Makena.

 Puʻu Ōlaʻi is a dormant volcanic cinder cone in the center of the park with a height of 360 ft.

-It is located on Mākena Road at 20°37′52″N 156°26′46″W.
+The park is located on Mākena Road at 20°37′52″N 156°26′46″W.

 Just to the south is the ʻAhihi Kinaʻu Natural Area Reserve.